 - F. Funds Held in Trust The Organization was a member of the Identification Crisis in Cleveland Collaboration (the "Collaboration") which was formed to address a major obstacle for people that are poor the inaccessibility of their own birth certificates and state identification.
 The Organization, being the fiduciary of these funds, reported these amounts as an asset and a liability in its consolidated statements of financial position.
-The funds held in trust were \$2,980 and \$26,225 at December 31, 2021 and 2020, respectively.
-The Organization ceased to be a fiduciary agent of the Collaboration effective October 31, 2021.
-Subsequent to December 31, 2021, the Organization settled all outstanding liabilities with the Collaboration. - G. Pledges and Grants Receivable Pledges receivable represent unconditional promises to give from an individual donor.
+The funds held in trust were \$-0- and \$2,980 at December 31, 2022 and 2021, respectively.
+The Organization ceased to be a fiduciary agent of the Collaboration effective October 31, 2021. - G. Pledges and Grants Receivable Pledges receivable represent unconditional promises to give from an individual donor.
 Grants receivable represent unconditional promises to give from government agencies for reimbursement of contracts and grants and the United Way.
 Pledges and grants receivable expected to be collected in future years are recorded at the present value of their estimated future cash flows.
-At December 31, 2021, all pledges and grants receivable are due within one year.
+At December 31, 2022, all pledges and grants receivable are due within one year.

-Based on management's assessment of collection history with its donors, it has concluded an allowance is not deemed necessary as of December 31, 2021 and 2020.
+Based on management's assessment of collection history with its donors, it has concluded an allowance is not deemed necessary as of December 31, 2022 and 2021.

 - H. Property and Equipment Purchased property and equipment is stated at cost.
 Donated property and equipment is stated at fair value at the time of the donation.
 All property and equipment is being depreciated on the straight-line basis over the estimated useful lives of the assets, ranging from five to forty years.
 The Organization's policy is to capitalize assets greater than \$5,000 with a useful life of more than one year.
 Repairs and maintenance are charged to expense as incurred, whereas the costs of property and equipment additions and improvements are capitalized. - I. Contributions and Grants Contributions and grants received are recorded as without donor restrictions or with donor restrictions depending on the existence or nature of any donor restrictions.
 Support that is restricted by the donor is reported as an increase in net assets without donor restrictions if the restriction expires in the reporting period in which the support is recognized.
 All other donor-restricted support is reported as an increase in net assets with donor restrictions, depending on the nature of the restriction.
-When a restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), net assets with donor restrictions are reclassified to net assets without donor restrictions.
-For the years ended December 31, 2021 and 2020, the Organization released \$221,003 and \$371,373 respectively, in net assets with donor restrictions and general purposes of the Organization.
+When a restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the consolidated statements of activities as net assets released from restrictions.

 A portion of the Organization's revenue is derived from cost-reimbursable government grants, which are conditioned upon certain performance requirements and/or the incurrence of allowable qualifying expenses.
 Amounts received are recognized as revenue when the Organization has incurred expenditures in compliance with specific grant provisions.
-As of December 31, 2021, government grants totaling approximately \$1,359,381 have not been recognized in the accompanying consolidated financial statements because the conditions on which they depend have not been met.
+As of December 31, 2022, government grants totaling approximately \$1,606,674 have not been recognized in the accompanying consolidated financial statements because the conditions on which they depend have not been met.